Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Abstract

 \section{Abstract}

-The decentralized state estimation is one of the most fundamental components for autonomous aerial swarm systems in GPS-denied areas, which still remains a highly challenging research topic.
-To address this research niche, the \textit{Omni-swarm}, a decentralized omnidirectional visual-inertial-UWB state estimation system for the aerial swarm is proposed in this paper.
-In order to solve the issues of observability, complicated initialization, insufficient accuracy and lack of global consistency, we introduce an omnidirectional perception system as the front-end of the \textit{Omni-swarm}, consisting of omnidirectional sensors, which includes stereo fisheye cameras and ultra-wideband (UWB) sensors, and algorithms, which includes fisheye visual inertial odometry (VIO), multi-drone map-based localization and visual object detector.
-A graph-based optimization and forward propagation working as the back-end of the \textit{Omni-swarm} to fuse the measurements from the front-end.
-According to the experiment result, the proposed decentralized state estimation method on the swarm system achieves centimeter-level relative state estimation accuracy while ensuring global consistency.
-Moreover, supported by the \textit{Omni-swarm}, inter-drone collision avoidance can be accomplished in a whole decentralized scheme without any external device, demonstrating the potential of \textit{Omni-swarm} to be the foundation of autonomous aerial swarm flights in different scenarios.
+Decentralized state estimation is one of the most fundamental components of autonomous aerial swarm systems in GPS-denied areas yet it still remains a highly challenging research topic.
+Omni-swarm, a decentralized omnidirectional visual-inertial-UWB state estimation system for aerial swarms, is proposed in this paper to address this research niche.
+To solve the issues of observability, complicated initialization, insufficient accuracy, and lack of global consistency, we introduce an omnidirectional perception front-end in Omni-swarm.
+It consists of stereo wide-FoV cameras and ultra-wideband sensors, visual-inertial odometry, multi-drone map-based localization, and visual drone tracking algorithms.
+The measurements from the front-end are fused with graph-based optimization in the back-end.
+The proposed method achieves centimeter-level relative state estimation accuracy while guaranteeing global consistency in the aerial swarm, as evidenced by the experimental results.
+Moreover, supported by Omni-swarm, inter-drone collision avoidance can be accomplished without any external devices, demonstrating the potential of Omni-swarm as the foundation of autonomous aerial swarms.